 Housing Benefit Rate Relief is means-tested.
 When you apply, you need to include information about your weekly income and household circumstances.

-When assessing your claim, Land & Property Services (LPS) will check you’re an eligible homeowner and that you supplied evidence with your application form.
+When assessing your claim, LPS will check you’re an eligible homeowner and that you supplied evidence with your application form.

 When a claim starts

 A benefit week runs from Monday to Sunday.
 When you apply, your claim will start on the Monday following the date LPS receives your form.
 If your claim is successful, you’ll receive help with your rates in full or in part.